 As Lake Placid is situated on the snow belt, you can expect a lot of snow and ice in December, which helps create the perfect Christmas atmosphere.

 Pop into one of Lake Placid’s breweries, such as Lake Placid Pub & Brewery or Big Slide Brewery, for a cozy evening out.

-The best place to stay in Lake Placid during the Christmas season is Mirror Lake Inn.
+One of the best places to spend Christmas in Lake Placid is Mirror Lake Inn.
 The historic inn overlooking Mirror Lake is luxuriously cozy.
 During Christmas, the hotel is lavishly decorated with lights and decorations.
 Head to the Cottage Restaurant at the Mirror Lake Inn for a meal with scenic views and special winter touches.
 Cozy up around one of the fire pits or book in advance for dinner or a drink in one of the repurposed heated Gondola cabins for dinner with a difference.

 Recommended by: Taylor Deer – Brown Eyed Flower Child

-One of the best warm places to visit at Christmas in the USA is Key West, Florida.
+One of the best places to spend Christmas in a warm climate is Key West, Florida.
 The Southernmost point in the country remains relatively warm throughout December, with daily highs of 77℉, lows of 70℉, and only three days of rain per month.

 If you can, try to plan your visit for early December to enjoy as many holiday activities as possible, like the annual Key West Holiday Parade.
 Over that same weekend, you can also see a free Holiday Classic Car Show at the Historic Seaport.